 Delicious and rich pizza with DIY vegan cheese!

 - 1 onion

-- 1 tsp sesame oil (or other vegetable oil - sunflower or olive oil)
+- 1 tsp sesame oil (or other vegetable oil such as sunflower or light olive oil)

 - 1 can chopped tomatoes

 - 2 tbsp basil (cut into small pieces)

 - Seasoning: garlic powder, onion powder, oregano, basil (add to taste)

 FOR THE CHEESE